Geometry of isoparametric hypersurfaces in Riemannian manifolds: Proof of Theorems and curvature restrictions

 \section{Proof of Theorems and curvature restrictions}

 In this section, we apply the expansion formula of the shape operator (Corollary \ref{shape exp3}) to prove the theorems stated in the introduction.
-As byproducts, there're some curvature restrictions necessary for a Riemannian manifold to admit (certain) isoparametric functions.
+As byproducts, there are some curvature restrictions necessary for a Riemannian manifold to admit (certain) isoparametric functions.

 {\bf{Proof of Theorem \ref{minimal focal}:}}

 By the structural result of \cite{Wa87}, each regular level hypersurface $M_s=f^{-1}(s)$ of a transnormal function $f$ is a tubular hypersurface of either of the focal varieties $M_{\pm}$ (if non-empty).
 Then we could apply the results of last section here with $P=M_{-}$ (alternatively $M_{+}$) and its tubular hypersurface $P_t$ at distance $t$ ($0<t<dist(M_{-},M_{+})$) from $P$ is just some regular level hypersurface of $f$.
 Since now $f$ is an isoparametric function, $P_t$ has constant mean curvature $H(t)$, which implies, by Corollary \ref{shape exp3},